diegonti/mxene-db/README.md

 On the website, you can easily search for various MXene structures and retrieve essential information such as lattice parameters, widths, bandgap information, and even download the optimized CONTCAR file.

-We used this database to develop Machine Learning models to predict MXene bandgaps, which you can check out in the [MXgap](https://github.com/diegonti/mxgap) program (paper incoming).
+We used this database to develop Machine Learning models to predict MXene bandgaps, which you can check out in the [MXgap](https://github.com/diegonti/mxgap) program ([paper in ACS Catalysis](https://doi.org/10.1021/acscatal.5c04191)).

 Keep in mind that this is database is a smaller version of the full one used to train the MXgap models, just to make the web.
-The full official database can be found at [https://doi.org/10.5281/zenodo.14858915](https://doi.org/10.5281/zenodo.14858915).
+The full official database can be found at [https://doi.org/10.5281/zenodo.14858915](https://doi.org/10.5281/zenodo.14858915), and can be cited though the article published: [*ACS Catal.* 2025, **15**, 14403-14413](https://doi.org/10.1021/acscatal.5c04191).

 You can contact [me](mailto:diegonti.doc@gmail.com) for more information.